alidaf/raspberryPi/README.md

 Libraries providing support for various displays.

 * hd44780gpio provides support for HD44780 displays in 4-bit mode via GPIOs.
-* hd44780i2c provides the same support but using the I2C bus via a port expander.
+* hd44780i2c provides the same support but using the I2C bus via a port expander and 8-bit mode.
 The MCP23017 expander library used includes bitwise set, clear and toggle modes as well as read/write byte and word modes.

-These libraries enable up to 8 custom characters for animation, go to any position and display text.
-Has a tickertape mode that can display text many times larger than the screen size by rotating the text left or right.
+These libraries can initialise the display into different modes and enable up to 8 custom characters for animation, move to any position and display text.
+They also have a tickertape mode that can display text many times larger than the screen size by rotating the text left or right.
 Some animation examples using custom characters and threading are included.
-A function to display formattable date and time information with simple animation such as blinking colons between numbers is also provided.
+The libraries include a function to display formattable date and time information with simple animation such as blinking colons between numbers is also provided.

 * amg19264i2c will provide support for the display, and backlight control in the Popcorn C200.